California Shift-Scheduling Violations

 California’s Fair Employment and Housing Act (FEHA) bans discrimination based on race, gender, age, disability, sexual orientation, religion, and many other characteristics.
 Discrimination can show up in hiring, pay, assignments, promotions, or firing decisions.

 Every worker deserves a safe environment free from harassment — whether sexual, racial, or otherwise.
-California’s laws require employers to prevent and correct harassing conduct.
+Understanding California’s sexual harassment laws to prevent and correct harassing conduct.
 Both coworkers and supervisors can be held responsible for unlawful harassment.

 When an employer labels an employee as an independent contractor to avoid taxes, overtime, or benefits, that’s called misclassification.
 In California, strict rules under the AB5 law define who qualifies as an independent contractor.
 Misclassification can affect wages, benefits, unemployment insurance, and workers’ compensation.